algosup/2023-2024-project-3-virtual-processor-team-7/QA/testPlan.md

 ### Conclusion

-The collaborative process of reviewing documents and leaving comments, including initials for attribution, is integral to our commitment to excellence at ALGOSUP.
+The collaborative process of reviewing documents and leaving comments is integral to our commitment to excellence at ALGOSUP.
 It ensures accuracy, prevents errors, and cultivates a culture of continuous improvement among team members.
 ## Test Plan approval

 | Role | Name | Signature | Date |